BeckettFrey/RodRoyale/README.md

 ## 🤝 Contributing

-During staging I would appreciate any feedback or suggestions see CONTRIBUTING.md!
+During staging I would appreciate any feedback or suggestions; see CONTRIBUTING.md!

 ### Development Setup
 ```bash